CDLUC3/mrt-doc/endopoints/inventory/presign-obj.md

 - [ ] Are there any other useful actions that could be pulled from the UI into this action?
 - Query database to map object/ark/version to node_id/key.
 - [ ] The size of the object should be computed to set an anticipated availability date.
 Would it be helpful to pass this on to storage?
+  - David, if we do not compute the size at this time, how will storage perform this calculation without access to the database?

 ## Return status codes
 - 200 (payload contains node id and key)